 Acetazolamide 250mg tablets (also known as Diamox) are available to buy from The Independent Pharmacy Online Doctor service, following a free consultation, to help to prevent and treat altitude sickness.
 To find out more about acne and see all the available treatments, see our Altitude Sickness page.

-Acetazolamide has several applications but is widely used to prevent or reduce the symptoms of altitude sickness.
-Acetazolamide can actively reduce the nausea, dizziness, headache and shortness of breath associated with rapid ascents (usually anything above 10,000 feet or 3,048 metres).
+Acetazolamide has several applications but is widely prescribed 'off-label' to prevent or reduce the symptoms of altitude sickness.
+Acetazolamide can actively reduce nausea, dizziness, headache and shortness of breath associated with rapid ascents (usually anything above 10,000 feet or 3,048 metres).

 Acetazolamide 250mg tablets works to treat altitude sickness by increasing the amount of urine produced, consequently altering the acidity of the blood.
 This leads to a reduction in fluid in the lungs and around the brain.
 The result is improved breathing and relief from the symptoms of altitude sickness.